silviamaggi/smd-com/_posts/2021-02-24-the-purpose-of-placebo-buttons.md

 ---
 title: The purpose of placebo buttons
-last_modified_at:
+last_modified_at: '2021-09-01T22:37:21.065Z'
 featured-post: false
 categories:
   - Design
 tags:
-  - design
   - psychology
+  - ux
 description: Do pedestrian buttons work?
 Some of them don't.
 They're called placebo buttons.
 Read about their purpose.
 featured-image: feat-berlin-night-silviamaggi.jpg
 ---
-If you ever needed to cross a busy road in any city, chances are you wondered whether pedestrian buttons _actually_ make your waiting time shorter.
+<p class="lead">If you ever needed to cross a busy road in any city, chances are you wondered whether pedestrian buttons <em>actually</em> make your waiting time shorter.</p>

 <!--more-->